-JHBuild is the alternative method.
+JHBuild allows you to build the entire stack required by HexChat.
 It uses the quartz backend as well as a more native theme.
 It can be more hands on and complex than the automated Homebrew method.

 - Follow the instructions on Gnome’s site for Building on OSX